Contrastive Forward-Forward: A Training Algorithm of Vision Transformer: Abstract

 \section{Abstract}

 Although backpropagation is widely accepted as a training algorithm for artificial neural networks, researchers are always looking for inspiration from the brain to find ways with potentially better performance.
-Forward-Forward is a new training algorithm that is more similar to what occurs in the brain, although there is a significant performance gap compared to backpropagation.
+Forward-Forward is a novel training algorithm that is more similar to what occurs in the brain, although there is a significant performance gap compared to backpropagation.
 In the Forward-Forward algorithm, the loss functions are placed after each layer, and the updating of a layer is done using two local forward passes and one local backward pass.
 Forward-Forward is in its early stages and has been designed and evaluated on simple multi-layer perceptron networks to solve image classification tasks.
 In this work, we have extended the use of this algorithm to a more complex and modern network, namely the Vision Transformer.
 Inspired by insights from contrastive learning, we have attempted to revise this algorithm, leading to the introduction of Contrastive Forward-Forward.
-Experimental results show that our proposed algorithm performs significantly better than the baseline Forward-Forward leading to an increase of up to 10\% in accuracy and boosting the convergence speed by 5 to 20 times on Vision Transformer.
-Furthermore, if we take Cross Entropy as the baseline loss function in backpropagation, it will be demonstrated that the proposed modifications to the baseline Forward-Forward reduce its performance gap compared to backpropagation on Vision Transformer, and even outperforms it in certain conditions, such as inaccurate supervision\footnote{This manuscript is currently under review for publication in \href{https://www.sciencedirect.com/journal/neural-networks}{Neural Networks}.
-The code associated with this work will be publicly available upon acceptance in the journal: \href{https://github.com/HosseinAghagol/ContrastiveFF}{github.com/HosseinAghagol/ContrastiveFF}}.
+Experimental results show that our proposed algorithm performs significantly better than the baseline Forward-Forward leading to an increase of up to 10\% in accuracy and accelerating the convergence speed by 5 to 20 times.
+Furthermore, if we take Cross Entropy as the baseline loss function in backpropagation, it will be demonstrated that the proposed modifications to the baseline Forward-Forward reduce its performance gap compared to backpropagation on Vision Transformer, and even outperforms it in certain conditions, such as inaccurate supervision\footnote{This is the preprint of our paper accepted in Neural Networks.
+The published version includes additional experiments (e.g., layer-wise parallel training) and is available at \href{https://doi.org/10.1016/j.neunet.2025.107867}{doi.org/10.1016/j.neunet.2025.107867}.}.
+Code is available at: \href{https://github.com/HosseinAghagol/ContrastiveFF}{github.com/HosseinAghagol/ContrastiveFF}.

 \keywords{Forward-Forward \and Contrastive Learning\and Image Classification \and Vision Transformer \and Backpropagation}